zhuje/plugins/docs/prometheus/go-sdk/datasource.md

 datasource.HTTPProxy("https://current-domain-name.io", httpProxyOptions...)
 ```

-Set Prometheus plugin for the datasource with a proxy URL, useful for bypassing.
+Configure the access to the Prometheus datasource with a proxy URL.
 More info at [HTTP Proxy](https://perses.dev/perses/docs/dac/go/helper/http-proxy).

 ## Example